Lcfvs/anticore/readme.md

 ```

+### Security

+This library can require the following header/meta:

+`Content-Security-Policy: require-trusted-types-for 'script'; trusted-types anticore`

 ## <a name="contract-anatomy">Contract anatomy</a>

 By default, once triggered, anticore triggers the contracts on any element matching a provided selector, event if that